Get started now.

 Red Seal Trades: What They Are & How to Get Into One

-But many employers find it hard to fill their job openings.
+However, many employers find it hard to fill their job openings.
 They want to hire well-qualified workers.
 And that means they need an easy way to recognize them.
 As a result, having a Red Seal endorsement is often the best credential a tradesperson can possess.
 Canadian employers widely accept it as proof of skills within a particular trade.
 Of course, getting that stamp of approval first requires getting the appropriate training, and for Red Seal occupations, that involves being a registered apprentice.
 It's the standard route taken by thousands of people who want to establish a reliable career.

-- What exactly is the Red Seal program?
+- What is the Red Seal program?

 - What is a Red Seal trade?